Become a FARR-Certified Recovery Residence

 FARR Certification is a consultative process that begins with a thorough review of the NARR Standard by the prospective applicant.
 Providers are encouraged to familiarize themselves with these standards to ensure their recovery residences align with national guidelines.

 The application involves submitting detailed information about the organization, including legal structure, locations, and key contacts.
-Applicants must agree to the FARR Certification and Compliance Agreement and acknowledge both the NARR and FARR Codes of Ethics.
+Applicants must agree to the FARR Certification and Compliance Agreement and acknowledge the NARR Codes of Ethics.

 1. Provide Organization Details